jaguilarweb/capstone/README.md

 **Translation Management Tool App** is my FSND final project.

-The core of this aplication helps to manage translation projects and has a ponderate word count calculator tool in the front-end that support to the project managers to manage assign workloads to translators.
+The core of this application helps to manage translation projects and it has a weighted word count calculator tool in the front-end that brings support to the project managers when managing workloads to translators.

-This application conforms to the REST architectural style, and the API returns JSON-encoded responses and uses standard HTTP response codes.
+This application follow a REST architectural style and the API returns JSON-encoded responses, and it uses standard HTTP response codes.

 ## Accessing the Translation Management Tool App on the web

-This aplication has been deployed to Heroku and is currently working at this link:
+This application has been deployed in Heroku and it is currently working at this link:

 https://fsnd-capstone-jaguilar.herokuapp.com/

-In the home page you can login and logout with two differents roles.
+In the home page you can login and logout with two different roles.

 ### Manager:
-Full access, with the ability to get details views, list, update, and delete all entities.
+Full access, with the ability to get details views, and to list, update, and delete all entities.

 ```
 Manager login credentials